bigbert836/bamazon/README.md

 ![screenshot](/assets/1.jpg)

-* If the customer enters anything that is not a valid itme number, the customer is prompted to enter a new item number.
+* If the customer enters anything that is not a valid item number, the customer is prompted to enter a new item number.

 ![screenshot](/assets/2.jpg)